Rezopole/asbrief/README.md

 ## requirements ##
 **libpcap** needs to be linked against the regular **libpcap** libraries, thus, for example, *debian-alike* machines would need **libpcap-dev** packages.

+**libpcap** needs to be linked against the regular **libresolv** libraries, thus, for example, *debian-alike* machines have it provided via **libc6-dev**

 the regular **STL** library is used too, so a valid **C++** compiler and templates is mandatory at building.

-An additionnal requirement would be to be able to get a decent **bgp full-view** in order to get a matching-list for *prefix* and *AS*.
-Yet **capstat** knows how to read Ciscos full-view. check the TODO list and suggest better ideas if you have.
+Now that an **external dns service** is used for matching IP with AS (rezopole's goasmap/asdig) the requirement of a **bgp full-view** isn't as mandatory as it used to, though it's still possible to use a particular local fullview, say for local-tuned results.

 ##build##
 yet there is no *autoconf* involved, so the **Makefile** may need some tuning with uncommon machines.